Reggie Fullwood: 2015 special election

 In 2014, Fullwood planned on running for re-election to a third term in the Florida House of Representatives, and filed paperwork to do so.
 The Florida Department of State, however, rejected Fullwood's paperwork due to a notary error on his financial disclosure form.
 Because Fullwood was the only candidate running in the district, the state scheduled a special election.
 Fullwood filed a lawsuit to seek certification as a qualified candidate, but the lawsuit was rejected.
 In September, Governor Rick Scott scheduled a special primary election for December, and a special general election for February.

 Fullwood announced that he would run in the special election to succeed himself, and term-limited Jacksonville City Councilman Johnny Gaffney announced that he would also run in the Democratic primary.
-During the campaign, Fullwood received significant financial support from Democrats in the legislature, with House Minority Leader Mark S. Pafford emailing his colleagues to urge them to contribute to Fullwood's campaign.
+During the campaign, Fullwood received significant financial support from Democrats in the legislature, with House Minority Leader Mark Pafford emailing his colleagues to urge them to contribute to Fullwood's campaign.
 Gaffney criticized Pafford's actions, declaring, "This type of leadership and behavior only encourages acrimony, division and polarization of the party, and only continues the status quo."
 Gaffney received the support of the Florida Federation for Children, a school voucher advocacy organization, which criticized Fullwood for opposing school vouchers and sent out mailers attacking him for the financial cost of the special election and for receiving a fine from the Florida Elections Commission.
 Ultimately, though, Gaffney did not prove to be a significant hurdle, and Fullwood won the Democratic primary handily, winning nearly 64% of the vote.

 In the general election, Fullwood was opposed by Lawrence Jefferson, the Republican nominee.
 Jefferson did not present much of a challenge for Fullwood in the solidly-Democratic district, and Fullwood campaigned on his support for public education.
 He ended up winning easily, receiving 57% of the vote to Jefferson's 43%.